vmware-tanzu/sources-for-knative/samples/tag-new-vms/README.md

 metadata:
   name: tag-new-vms
 spec:
-  # We only want to respond to VmCreatedEvent
+  # We only want to respond to VmBeingCreatedEvent
   filter:
     attributes:
-      type: com.vmware.vsphere.VmCreatedEvent
+      type: com.vmware.vsphere.VmBeingCreatedEvent

   # Send the event to our service.
   subscriber: